SM Spirituality Media

 Definition

 The deliberate training of attention.
-Across traditions it takes many forms — śamatha (calming), vipassanā (insight), zazen (just sitting), dhikr (remembrance), centering prayer — but the underlying move is the same: place attention on a chosen object, notice when it has wandered, return.
+Across traditions it takes many forms: śamatha (calming), vipassanā (insight), zazen (just sitting), dhikr (remembrance), centering prayer.
+The underlying move is the same.
+Place attention on a chosen object, notice when it has wandered, return.
 The neuroscience of the last thirty years has confirmed what practitioners reported for two millennia: sustained practice measurably restructures the brain.

 written by editorial · revised continuously